nicro296/sv-deck-categorize-approach/README.md

 ## Deck Type Evaluation Methods
-Using a sample deck that has already been classified into a deck type, this section summarizes how to classify the deck [deck] to be analyzed (henceforth referred to as the target deck).
+Using a sample deck that has already been classified into a deck type, this section summarizes how to classify the deck [deck] to be analyzed (henceforth referred to as the "target deck").
 This is my own method and not a completed theory.

 #### Evaluation Function [V]